-1 to be protected too.

-2 But then at the same time, my granddaughters 3 need a voice, because it's hard when all you can do it cry 4 and tell, you know?
-But we need to listen to body 5 language.
-If you don't understand Cree, if you don't 6 understand Ojibiway, or a certain language and you're 7 working with the family like that, then listen to the body.
-8 It tells you a lot of stuff, and people don't do that.
-9 They're because they don't look up from the file.
-10 So when you're fully engaged and you look up 11 from your book and your cell phone and you connect with 12 that family and you read the body, you learn a lot from 13 that.
-So they need to do that.
-14 MS. CHRISTA BIG CANOE: So your you 14 15 MS. CHRISTA BIG CANOE: So your you explained to the Commissioner that your daughter is now 15 explained to the Commissioner that your daughter is now 15 16 explained to the Commissioner that your daughter is now working and living north, but that you you still have 15 16 17 explained to the Commissioner that your daughter is now working and living north, but that you you still have your other granddaughter.
-15 16 17 18 explained to the Commissioner that your daughter is now working and living north, but that you you still have your other granddaughter.
-MS. ANGELA LAVALLEE: Yeah.
-15 16 17 18 19 explained to the Commissioner that your daughter is now working and living north, but that you you still have your other granddaughter.
-MS. ANGELA LAVALLEE: Yeah.
-MS. CHRISTA BIG CANOE: I'm just going to 15 16 17 18 19 20 explained to the Commissioner that your daughter is now working and living north, but that you you still have your other granddaughter.
-MS. ANGELA LAVALLEE: Yeah.
-MS. CHRISTA BIG CANOE: I'm just going to share with the Commissioner, it's already redacted in terms 15 16 17 18 19 20 21 explained to the Commissioner that your daughter is now working and living north, but that you you still have your other granddaughter.
-15 16 17 18 19 20 21 22 explained to the Commissioner that your daughter is now working and living north, but that you you still have your other granddaughter.
-15 16 17 18 19 20 21 22 23 explained to the Commissioner that your daughter is now working and living north, but that you you still have your other granddaughter.
-MS. ANGELA LAVALLEE: Yeah.
-MS. CHRISTA BIG CANOE: I'm just going to share with the Commissioner, it's already redacted in terms of names of the parents or of the of her granddaughter, but it's an Order of Guardianship.
-So without getting into a huge amount of details, can you tell us why you decided
+- 1 to be protected too. - 2 But then at the same time, my granddaughters - need a voice, because it's hard when all you can do it cry - 4 and tell, you know?
+But we need to listen to body - 5 language.
+If you don't understand Cree, if you don't - 6 understand Ojibiway, or a certain language and you're - 7 working with the family like that, then listen to the body. - 8 It tells you a lot of stuff, and people don't do that. - 9 They're -- because they don't look up from the file. - So when you're fully engaged and you look up - from your book and your cell phone and you connect with - that family and you read the body, you learn a lot from - 13 that.
+So they need to do that. - MS. CHRISTA BIG CANOE: So your -- you - explained to the Commissioner that your daughter is now - 16 working and living north, but that you -- you still have - your other granddaughter. - 18 MS. ANGELA LAVALLEE: Yeah. - 19 MS. CHRISTA BIG CANOE: I'm just going to - share with the Commissioner, it's already redacted in terms - of names of the parents or of the -- of her granddaughter, - but it's an Order of Guardianship.
+So without getting into - a huge amount of details, can you tell us why you decided - 24 to actually formalize, and why you had to get this in place - so that you can keep your granddaughter?

-1 MS. ANGELA LAVALLEE: I had to do that because I didn't want an authority having guardianship of 2 any of my family members.
-There's a lot of boundaries that 3 4 -- like, I could foster her, and I fostered her once we got her safe.
+MS. ANGELA LAVALLEE: I had to do that because I didn't want an authority having guardianship of any of my family members.
+There's a lot of boundaries that -- like, I could foster her, and I fostered her once we got her safe.
 She was with me the whole time.
-And then they 5 were amazing to work with, so I went full circle with being 6 involved, working within the agency, being involved within 7 the agency.
-And then going full circle and having an 8 9 agency strongly advocate with me, and I think they -- I 10 think the worker really appreciated that I knew what I was doing and knew how to flow through the system.
-11
+And then they were amazing to work with, so I went full circle with being involved, working within the agency, being involved within the agency.
+And then going full circle and having an agency strongly advocate with me, and I think they -- I think the worker really appreciated that I knew what I was doing and knew how to flow through the system.

-12 But one of the things that I did not like 13 was I told her that, "You know, you could die tomorrow."
-14 And it's a reality.
-I said, "And I'm just a case on your 15 desk for the next person who fills your seat."
-I said, 16 "And I don't want to have to rebuild another relationship 17 with another worker."
+But one of the things that I did not like was I told her that, "You know, you could die tomorrow."

+And it's a reality.
+I said, "And I'm just a case on your desk for the next person who fills your seat."
+I said,

+"And I don't want to have to rebuild another relationship with another worker."

-I said, "So I'm going to go for guardianship 18 19 of my granddaughter.
-That way the aunties and everybody that I trust with my granddaughter doesn't need to go 20 through a CFS check."
-Everybody doesn't have to go for a 21 22 child abuse registry check.
+I said, "So I'm going to go for guardianship of my granddaughter.
+That way the aunties and everybody that I trust with my granddaughter doesn't need to go through a CFS check."
+Everybody doesn't have to go for a child abuse registry check.
 I said, "That within itself is a colonial practice."
-I said, "Because you have children 23 who are in care, I was sexually abused.
-So if somebody is 24 sexually abused at age five, they carry that.
-It's not 25 like a youth charge where if you commit a crime when you're 10 years, 12 years old, it wipes away when you're 18.
+I said, "Because you have children who are in care, I was sexually abused.
+So if somebody is sexually abused at age five, they carry that.
+It's not like a youth charge where if you commit a crime when you're 10 years, 12 years old, it wipes away when you're 18.
 But that CFS thing, it doesn't wipe away.